 There’s an old saying that ‘A journey of a thousand miles begins with a single step’.
 A very apt saying when discussing hiking and one that has come to signify more generally the start of any endeavour or journey is often the hardest part.
-In my case my journey towards becoming an ultralight hiker started about two years ago, is still very much a work in progress, and one that I’d like to share with you.
+In my case my journey towards becoming an ultralight hiker started about five years ago, is still very much a work in progress, and one that I’d like to share with you.

 For keen hikers who frequent the internet or read the various outdoor magazines, the concept of ultralight hiking is probably one that they are familiar with or at the very least heard of briefly.
 The concept originated over 25 years ago on the US long trails and is steadily gaining traction as hikers aim to minimise the weight they carry.
 But just what does it mean to be an ‘ultralight’ hiker?

 Conventional wisdom is that lightweight backpacking is when your base weight is less than 9 kg (20 pounds) with base weight defined as the total weight of your entire gear kit, excluding consumables (food, water and fuel) that you are carrying.
 An ultra-light hiker is someone who carries a base weight of less than 4.5 kg (10 pounds).
 The idea being that by careful trip planning and meticulous gear consideration you can minimise the weight you carry and by doing so reduce the impact on your body.
 This weight reduction has the potential, if you so choose, to increase the daily distances you can achieve, particularly on the long hikes, by either increasing your hiking speed and/or allowing you to hike for longer.